gketronDS/KeggPathwaySelector/README.md

 # KeggPathwaySelector
 Software for getting information on pathways related to a list of genes.
-Full paper can be found as Identifying_unexpected... in the file list.
+Full paper can be found as KEGG API Project in the file list.

 BME 295 Data Science  12/06/22
 Gabriel Ketron  55928130